 Children often fall and bang themselves, and thankfully most bangs to the head are harmless events and can be dealt with by the supervising adult by applying a cold compress (wet tissue or cloth) for the child's own comfort.
 Parents/Carers must be contacted if the child has a visible or grazed bump to the head.
-All head bumps must be recorded into the accident book and a letter sent home informing parents of possible symptoms to look out for.
+All head bumps must be recorded into the accident book.
 It is the responsibility of the first aider dealing with the head bump to contact the parent and also inform the class teacher.
-Head bump letters will be texted to parents electronically so the school can be sure the parent receives the information.
-The bottom section of the letter must also be completed and retained by the school.